Informfully/Documentation/README.md

 This is the official Informfully Documentation for all [code repositories](https://github.com/orgs/Informfully/repositories).

+To view the documentation, please visit [Informfully at Read The Docs](https://informfully-documentation.readthedocs.io/en/latest/index.html).

 ## Citation
 If you use any Informfully code/repository in a scientific publication, we ask you to cite the following papers: